T-Mobile US: Sidekick data outage

 On October 1, 2009, some users of Microsoft's Sidekick handset temporarily lost personal data, including contacts, notes, and calendars.
 On October 8, most data services were restored to users.
 The company and Microsoft announced on October 10 that Sidekick device data "almost certainly has been lost as a result of a server failure at Microsoft/Danger."
 On October 15, Microsoft said it had been able to recover most or all data and would begin to restore it.

 Network outages

 On November 9, 2009, some of the company's subscribers temporarily lost the ability to send and receive calls and text messages for several hours.
 The company confirmed the outage via Twitter.
 The company stated that approximately five percent of its subscribers had been affected.
 It claimed that the problem was caused by a system software error.

 On May 8, 2018, subscribers in Houston, Texas, experienced a four-hour service interruption caused by damage to a fiber-optic cable.

 On June 15, 2020, subscribers across the United States suffered a service outage (primarily voice and text) due to routing issues.

 On February 13, 2023, T-Mobile users across the United States experienced widespread network outages.
 The company quickly responded that they were looking to address the disruption that caused the cellular service outage.

+On July 27, 2026 tens of thousands of T-Mobile subscribers in many locations across the nation experienced an outage, possibly caused by an upgrade cascading through the nework according to telecom expert Roger Entner.
+A smaller number of Verizon users also sent in outage reports.